ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- SWAP KEYS AND VALUES IN A MAP -->
 ## Swap Keys And Values In A Map

-This is a snippet I found on [Stack Overflow](https://stackoverflow.com/questions/4436999/how-to-swap-keys-and-values-in-a-map-elegantly) which swaps the keys and values contained in a map.
+I found these examples on [Stack Overflow](https://stackoverflow.com/questions/4436999/how-to-swap-keys-and-values-in-a-map-elegantly) which swaps the keys and values contained in a map.
 I also got additional information about the ```Collectors.groupingBy()``` method on [Stack Abuse](https://stackabuse.com/guide-to-java-8-collectors-groupingby/).

 ### 3a Examples